Click Here to Open Table II

 Group 03 has had a major genealogical breakthrough in the past few months.
 There are now three members in Group 03 from different BP-2000 lineages - L-262, L-199, and L-351.
 The three men are genetically close to one another but very different from all other men tested.
 Previously a genealogical connection had not even been suspected.
 The indication is that the three men tested have a common ancestor in the not too distant past and that two of the lines of descent had a subsequent mutation at DYS-449 (Marker 21) and at DYS-456 (Marker 30), respectively.
 There is no clue concerning which lines had the mutations.
 We have arbitrarily selected ID-66's haplotype as the Reference haplotype of Group 03.

 As previously mentioned, some of the markers have been recognized as "fast moving," meaning that the mutation rates are higher than the others.
 These markers designated as fast have their names displayed in red in Tables I and II.
-In the case of Group 03 the difference between two of the haplotypes is at one of the fast markers (Marker 21), meaning that the genetic distance is not as great as it might otherwise seem.
+In the case of Group 03 the differences among the three haplotypes are at fast markers, meaning that the genetic distance is not as great as it might otherwise seem.
 The most recent common ancestor of Group 03 is likely to be within a genealogically relevant time frame.
 Members of L-262, L-199, and L-351 are searching for the connection.

 Groups 06 and 15

 Groups 06 and 15 are two more examples where different lineages were found to be closely related.
-Each group contains two men.
+Group 06 contains three men and Group 15 two men.
 Within each group, the men are separated by a single mutation.
 In Group 06, the mutation occurred in DYS-439 (Marker 9).
 In Group 15, the mutation occurred in DYS-459a (Marker 14).
 It is interesting to note that DYS-439 is considered a "fast mover."
 Again, both groups are quite different from all other groups as well as each other.

 Group 08